 What is tack, peel, & shear?

-It’s difficult to maximize all three properties simultaneously, and few applications call for that anyway.
+While it is difficult to maximize tack, peel and shear simultaneously, few applications call for such a combination.
 In particular, tack and peel are usually in opposition to shear.
-Instead, the approach to formulating a latex emulsion for adhesive applications revolves around understanding the combination of tack, peel and shear needed.
+The approach to formulating a latex emulsion for adhesive applications revolves around understanding the necessary combination of the three to achieve maximum performance.

-Work with your supplier
+Work with Your Supplier

 How well an adhesive performs is strongly influenced by the polymer emulsion included in the formulation.
 Different emulsions provide varying levels of tack, peel, and shear.
 When standard product offerings don’t provide quite the combination needed, a specialty manufacturer can customize the properties of their emulsions to meet the application requirements.

 Contact Mallard Creek Polymers to discuss your adhesive project needs.